i-hardy/woolf/README.md

 npm start
 ```

 You can also use the provided Dockerfile, or pull the latest prebuilt image from `imogenhardy/woolf:latest`.
+The bot is set up to output logs to Loggly, but will default to stdout if no Loggly client token is set.

 ### Woolf 1.0